-One potential downside to the farmhouse or apron sink is that there is usually less material between the edge of the sink(countertop edge) and the inside edge of the sink, which can cause more dripping onto the floor in front of the kitchen sink.
+One potential downside to the farmhouse or apron sink is that there is usually less material between the edge of the sink(countertop edge) and the inside edge of the sink, which can cause more dripping onto the floor in front of the sink.

 One of the downsides is the farmhouse sink is more money for the item along with the custom cabinet below it, the bracket to hold the heavier sink, and the install is more.

-Once something is installed in your home, if someone is not happy with it, they often won’t do another kitchen remodel because of the cost and time involved, so it’s best to know these things upfront.
+Once something is installed in your home, if someone is not happy with it, they often won’t do another kitchen revamp because of the cost and time involved, so it’s best to know these things upfront.

 There is one other potential downside to a farmhouse sink.
 If you are looking to refinish/reface your cabinets, you would need a new cabinet to hold the sink and the sink brace.

 Many A level contractors won’t do any type of refinishing or refacing.

 We will do refinishing/refacing as long as we aren’t mixing new cabinets with refinished cabinets.

 So we have to advise homeowners that either we do all new kitchen cabinets in that area or we don’t do a farmhouse sink.